 Remarks No further/ conse-quential action was taken by the Exchanges against the Company after payment of the fine amount(s).
-Management Response The Company has represented to stock exchanges for waiver of such fine on the grounds that it had earlier communicated to them in advance about the possible delay in submission of the Results and had sought and had sought the Results and had sought finalization of the Results and that the timely compliance had been made to reasons beyond the control of the Observations / Remarks of the Practicing Company Secretary The Company has paid in full, the fine amounts imposed by NSE and BSE in the year 2021-22 2021-22 Fine Amount 1,45,000/- (plus GST) to BSE and 1,90,000 (plus applicable GST) to NSE Details of Violation Non- compliance of of SEBI (LODR) Regulations 2015 2015 Type of Action (Advisory/ Clarification/ Fine/ Show Cause Notice / Warning, etc.) Imposition of Fine Action Taken By NSE Ltd. BSE Ltd. Deviations Delay in submission Regulation/ Circular No. Regulation 33 of the SEBI (Listing Obligations and Disclosure Regulations, 2015 2015 Compliance Requirement (Regulations/ circulars/ guidelines including specific clause) Submission of financial results for the Quarter & Half Year ended 30.09.2021 SI.
-No ~
+Management Response The Company has represented to the individual stock exchanges for waiver of such fine on the grounds that it had earlier communicated to them in advance about the possible delay in submission of the Results and had sought additional time for preparation/ finalization of the Results and that the timely compliance had been made impossible due to reasons beyond the Company Observations / Remarks of the Practicing Company Secretary The Company has paid in full, the fine amounts imposed by NSE and BSE in the year 2021-22 Fine Amount 1,45,000/- (plus applicable GST) to BSE and 1,90,000 (plus applicable GST) to NSE Details of Violation Non- compliance of Regulation 33 of SEBI (LODR) Regulations 2015 Type of Action (Advisory/ Clarification/ Fine/ Show Cause Notice / Warning, etc.) Imposition of Fine Action Taken By NSE Ltd. Deviations Delay in submission Regulation/ Circular No. Regulation 33 of the SEBI (Listing Obligations and Disclosure Regulations, 2015 Compliance Requirement (Regulations/ circulars/ guidelines including specific clause) Submission of financial results for the Quarter & Half Year ended 30.09.2021 Si.
+No